 | A mature ash tree is removed from a residential neighbourhood after being attacked by the emerald ash borer.
 Urban areas are at high risk to EAB infestations, as ash trees line many streets, and are commonly found in parks, and urban greenspace.

 In Ontario, EAB has become well established and its distribution continues to increase from natural spread of the insect flying from tree to tree and from artificial spread through movement of infested ash materials.
 Management efforts no longer focus on eradication of the insect from Canada, as this is not a realistic outcome.
-Therefore, control efforts are focused on slowing the spread of EAB and striving to contain the infestation to currently infested and quarantined sites (NRCan, 2013).
+Control efforts are focusing on slowing the spread of EAB and striving to contain the infestation to currently infested and quarantined sites (NRCan, 2013).

 Prevention of an emerald ash borer infestation in a new area is the most effective way to reduce long-term impacts.
 To assist in preventing an EAB infestation, follow these tips: